-Towards evening the mate and boatswain begged the master of our ship to let them cut away the foremast, which he was very unwilling to: but the boatswain protesting to him, that if he did not, the ship would founder, he consented; and when they had cut away the fore-mast, the main-mast stood so loose, and shook the ship so much, they were obliged to cut her away also, and make a clear deck.
+Towards evening the mate and boatswain begged the master of our ship to let them cut away the foremast, which he was very unwilling to do: but the boatswain protesting to him, that if he did not, the ship would founder, he consented; and when they had cut away the fore-mast, the main-mast stood so loose, and shook the ship so much, they were obliged to cut her away also, and make a clear deck.

-Any one may judge what a condition I must be in at all this, who was but a young failor, and who had been in such a fright before at but a little.
-But if I can express at this distance the thoughts I had about me at that time, I was in tenfold more horror of mind upon account of my former convictions, and the having returned from them to the resolutions I had wickedly taken at first, than I was at death itself; and these, added to the terror of the storm, put me in such a condition, that I can by no words describe it.
-But the worst was not come yet, the storm continued with such sury, that the seamen themselves acknowledged they had never known a worse.
-We had a good ship, but she was deep loaden, and wallowed in the sea, that the seamen every now and then cried out, she would founder.
-It was my advantage in one respect, that I did not know what they meant by founder, till I enquired.
-However, the storm was so violent, that I saw what is not often feen, the master, the boat-swain, and some others more fenfible than the rest, at their prayers, and expecting every moment when the ship would go to the bottom.
-In the middle of the night, and under all the rest of our distresses, one of the men that had been down on purpose to see, cried out we had sprung a leak; another faid there was four foot water in the hold.
+Any one must judge what a condition I must be in at all this, who was but a young sailor, and who had been in such a fright before at but a little.
+But if I can express at this distance the thoughts I had about me at that time, I was in tenfold more horror of mind upon account of my former convictions, and the having returned from them to the resolutions I had wickedly taken at first, than I was at death itself; and these, added to the terror of the storm, put me into such a condition, that I can by no words describe it.
+But the worst was not come yet; the storm continued with such fury, that the seamen themselves acknowledged they had never seen a worse.
+We had a good ship, but she was deep laden, and wallowed in the sea, that the seamen every now and then cried out, she would founder.
+It was my advantage in one respect, that I did not know what they meant by founder, till I inquired.
+However, the storm was so violent, that I saw what is not often seen, the master, the boatswain, and some others more sensible than the rest, at their prayers, and expecting every moment when the ship would go to the bottom.
+In the middle of the night, and under all the rest of our distresses, one of the men that had been down on purpose to see, cried out, we had sprung a leak; another said, there was four feet water in the hold.
 Then all hands were called to the pump.
-At that very word my heart, as I thought, died within me, and I fell backwards upon the fide of my bed where I fat, into the cabbin.
-However, the men rouzed me, and told me, that I that was able to do nothing before, was as well able to pump as another; at which I stirred up, and went to the pump and worked very heartily.
-While this was doing, the master seeing some light colliers, who not able to ride out the storm, were obliged to slip and run away to fea, and would come near us, ordered to fire a gun as a fignal of diftress.
-I who knew nothing what that meant, was fo furprized, that I thought the ship had broke, or fome dreadful thing happened.
-In a word, I was fo furprized, that I fell down in a fwoon.
-As this was a time when every body had his own life to think of, no body minded me, or what was become of me; but another man stept up to the pump, and thrusting me aside with his foot, let me lye, thinking I had been dead; and it was a great while before I came to myself.
+At that very word my heart, as I thought, died within me, and I fell backwards upon the side of my bed where I sat, into the cabin.
+However, the men roused me, and told me, that I, that was able to do nothing before, was as well able to pump as another; at which I stirred up, and went to the pump and worked very heartily.
+While this was doing, the master seeing some light colliers, who, not able to ride out the storm, were obliged to slip and run away to the sea, and would come near us, ordered to fire a gun as a signal of distress.
+I, who knew nothing what they meant, was so surprised, that I thought the ship had broke, or some dreadful thing happened.
+In a word, I was so surprised, that I fell down in a swoon.
+As this was a time when every body had his own life to think of, nobody minded me, or what was become of me; but another man stept up to the pump, and thrusting me aside with his foot, let me lie, thinking I had been dead; and it was a great while before I came to myself.